patrick-a-temple/tc3-csci165-main/final_project/read_me.txt

 So far, this readme file is serving as a place where the author is keeping information about concepts to construct further in the game.
 The requirement for two additional classes that implement Creature is described at the bottom.
 If I have time, I may implement these.

 Change Log:
-<DAY OF FIRST COMMIT>: Basic class structure, UML design
+2 May 2020: Basic class structure, UML design
 Soon: fully functional game

 This folder contains my final project for Computer Science II.
 It is a version of a cellular automaton that has two different types of characters: Hobbits and Nazgul.